Fundamentals of Lasers in Health Care - Course

 Instructional Content/Expected Learning Objectives

-- Understand the biophysics pertinent to the application of lasers and other light-based energy devices and related technology, and will be prepared to apply this same understanding related to the provision of patient care.
+- Understand the biophysics pertinent to the application of lasers and other light-based energy devices and related technology, and be prepared to apply this same understanding related to the provision of patient care.

 - Understand the working parts of a laser and other light-based devices.